-- workdir directory in which command should be executed, relative to the builder's basedir. - command (string or list) shell command to run - want_stdout If false, then no updates will be sent for stdout. - want_stderr If false, then no updates will be sent for stderr. - timeout Maximum time without output before the command is killed. - maxTime Maximum overall time from the start before the command is killed. - sigtermTime Try to kill the command with SIGTERM and wait for sigtermTime seconds before firing interruptSignal or SIGKILL if it's not defined.
-If None, SIGTERM will not be fired. - env A dictionary of environment variables to augment or replace the existing environment on the worker. - logfiles Additional logfiles to request from the worker. - usePTY True to use a PTY, false to not use a PTY; the default value is False. - logEnviron If false, do not log the environment on the worker. - collectStdout If True, collect the command's stdout.

-- collectStderr If True, collect the command's stderr. - interruptSignal The signal to send to interrupt the command, e.g. KILL or TERM.
+- command (string or list) shell command to run - want stdout If false, then no updates will be sent for stdout. - want_stderr If false, then no updates will be sent for stderr. - timeout Maximum time without output before the command is killed. - maxTime Maximum overall time from the start before the command is killed. - sigtermTime Try to kill the command with SIGTERM and wait for sigtermTime seconds before firing interruptSignal or SIGKILL if it's not defined.
+If None, SIGTERM will not be fired. - env A dictionary of environment variables to augment or replace the existing environment on the worker. - logfiles Additional logfiles to request from the worker. - usePTY True to use a PTY, false to not use a PTY; the default value is False. - logEnviron If false, do not log the environment on the worker. - collectStdout If True, collect the command's stdout. - collectStderr If True, collect the command's stderr. - interruptSignal The signal to send to interrupt the command, e.g. KILL or TERM.
 If None, SIGKILL is used. - initialStdin The input to supply the command via stdin. - decodeRC dictionary associating rc values to buildsteps results constants (e.g. SUCCESS, FAILURE, WARNINGS) - stdioLogName name of the log to which to write the command's stdio